 Who takes up retail financial market trading?
 I initially imagined that it would be young adults, the ones we see on the sports betting adverts, but I was wrong.
 It’s primarily professional people: engineers, doctors, dentists, lawyers and well-to-do retirees.
-But unlike our usual work, we struggle to be successful at financial trading.
+But unlike our usual work, we struggle to be successful in financial trading.

-That brings me onto the decision of how to trade.
+That brings me to the decision of how to trade.
 The ‘how to’ question is probably one of the most difficult and important decisions a financial trader makes.
 However, as with choosing a career when we’re young, we do not have the experience to be sure we are making the right choice.
 Therefore, we are overly influenced by those around us.

-In trading we tend to go with the method that we learnt from the first seminar we attend.
-We try that to the point of financial exhaustion and either quit, or if we’re particularly determined, we will venture to try another seminar and another method.
+In trading, we tend to go with the method that we learnt from the first seminar we attend.
+We try that to the point of financial exhaustion and either quit or if we’re particularly determined, we will venture to try another seminar and another method.
 And so the cycle continues until we achieve expert or get lost in the ‘dip’ somewhere.

 It took me a long time to find ‘price action’ as my prefered trading method.
 I notice also, looking through the internet, at great beginner introductions to price action that are available.
 Many however provide confluence ideas of price action with indicators: moving averages, Fibonacci retracement, stochastic overbought and oversold to mention a few.